python/cpython/Doc/library/configparser.rst

 * *empty_lines_in_values*, default value: ``True``

-  In config parsers, values can be multiline as long as they are indented deeper than the key that holds them.
+  In config parsers, values can span multiple lines as long as they are indented more than the key that holds them.
 By default parsers also let empty lines to be parts of values.
 At the same time, keys can be arbitrarily indented themselves to improve readability.
 In consequence, when configuration files get big and complex, it is easy for the user to lose track of the file structure.
 Take for instance:

   .. code-block:: ini